Police Explorer Program

 1747 Merritt Boulevard

-For additional information concerning the Explorer Posts, contact Detective Paul Ciepiela at the Community Resources Section at 410-887-5901.
+For additional information concerning the Explorer Posts, call Detective Paul Ciepiela at the Community Resources Section at 410-887-5901.